Pavankumar1606/DB-Assignment/Answers.md

 1. Explain the relationship between the "Product" and "Product_Category" entities from the above diagram. <br>
-Answer:-

 In the provided diagram, the relationship between "Product" and "Product_Category" appears to be one-to-many, with each product belonging to one category and each category having multiple products.

-2. How could you ensure that each product in the "Product" table has a valid category assigned to it?<br> Answer:-
+2. How could you ensure that each product in the "Product" table has a valid category assigned to it?<br>
 We can ensure that each product in the "Product" table has a valid category assigned to it, we can create a Foreign key constraint on "category_id"column of "Product" table that refrence Id column of "product_category" table .
 Foreign key constraint ensure that product cancot be inserted into "Product" table without valid category Id that exist in "product_category" table.